 Thanks so much,

-I can see how your nephew’s actions seem ungrateful and greedy.
-It was certainly an etiquette misstep that he mentioned a baby registry or gifts at all.
+I can see how your nephew’s actions might seem ungrateful and greedy.
+It was certainly an etiquette misstep that he mentioned a baby registry or gifts in his emails.
 Gift “requests” are always in bad form.
 Any parent-to-be should wait to be asked about a baby registry.

 You mentioned that due to the pandemic, the baby Sprinkle was canceled.
 If there is no event, why does your nephew want a response?
 Perhaps they are having a drive-by or virtual Sprinkle?